Nonreciprocal Bistability in Coupled Nonlinear Cavity Magnonics: Nonreciprocal condition

 or

-Eq.~(\ref{eq19}) implies that the magnon number can be nonreciprocal at $J\neq J_c^{(0)}$ without the nonlinear element ($\lambda=\lambda_c^{(0)}=0$), which has been previously investigated~\cite{Kong-2019} and here we will not discuss it any more.
-When the nonlinear element ($\lambda\neq0$) is introduced, the critical parameters are modified to $J=J_c$ and $\lambda= \lambda_c$, given by Eq.~(\ref{eq20}).
-This means that the newly included nonlinear element provides an adjustable way to produce magnonic nonreciprocity even when $J=J_c$ is fixed.
-In fact, the coupling strength $J$ between two cavities can also be tuned experimentally.
-Therefore, the magnonic nonreciprocity in our proposal can be accomplished by tuning both $J$ and $\lambda$, resulting in more advanced controllability than the previous scheme~\cite{Kong-2019}.
-Moreover, the induced nonlinear element can significantly {\it relax} the critical condition to both the weak and strong coupling regimes, because $J_c^{(0)}\propto\sqrt{\Delta_1^2+\kappa_1^2/4}> J_c\propto \Delta_1$.
-This indicates that the reciprocal magnon number can be gained in both the strong and weak coupling regimes by including the nonlinear element, while the reciprocal magnon number can only be obtained in the strong coupling regime without the nonlinear element in the previous study~\cite{Kong-2019}, reciprocity could be achieved only in the strong-coupling regime.
+Eq.~(\ref{eq19}) implies that the magnon number can become nonreciprocal when $J \neq J_c^{(0)}$ even in the absence of the nonlinear element ($\lambda = \lambda_c^{(0)} = 0$), a situation that has been previously investigated~\cite{Kong-2019} and will not be discussed further here.
+When the nonlinear element ($\lambda \neq 0$) is introduced, the critical parameters are modified to $J = J_c$ and $\lambda = \lambda_c$, as given by Eq.~(\ref{eq20}).
+This means that the newly added nonlinear element provides an adjustable means to induce magnonic nonreciprocity even when $J = J_c$ is fixed.
+In fact, the coupling strength $J$ between the two cavities can also be tuned experimentally.
+Therefore, the magnonic nonreciprocity in our proposal can be achieved by tuning both $J$ and $\lambda$, offering significantly enhanced controllability compared with the previous scheme~\cite{Kong-2019}.
+Moreover, the introduced nonlinear element can substantially {\it relax} the critical condition to both the weak- and strong-coupling regimes, because $J_c^{(0)} \propto \sqrt{\Delta_1^{\,2} + \kappa_1^{\,2}/4} > J_c \propto \Delta_1$.
+This indicates that a reciprocal magnon number can be realized in both the strong- and weak-coupling regimes when the nonlinear element is included, whereas in the previous study~\cite{Kong-2019}, reciprocity could be achieved only in the strong-coupling regime.